MrJeyhun/ToDoList/README.md

 # A basic Todo App list created with using jQuery
 I've used Font Awesome for icons and Google Fonts for text font.
-For For making beautiful background uiGradients helped me.
+For making beautiful background uiGradients helped me.
 _______________________________
 On Github Page:<br />